Global death toll from COVID-19 tops 2M amid vaccine rollout

 The milestone was reached just over a year after the coronavirus was first detected in the Chinese city of Wuhan.

 The number of dead, compiled by Johns Hopkins University, is about equal to the population of Brussels, Mecca, Minsk or Vienna.
+It is roughly equivalent to the population of the Cleveland metropolitan area or the entire state of Nebraska.

 While the count is based on figures supplied by government agencies around the world, the real toll is believed to be significantly higher, in part because of inadequate testing and the many fatalities that were inaccurately attributed to other causes, especially early in the outbreak.